States that fall well below vaccinating 70% of adults are 'sitting ducks' for an outbreak, expert warns - KION546

 States that fall well below vaccinating 70% of adults are ‘sitting ducks’ for an outbreak, expert warns

-The US is pushing to have 70% of adults get at least one dose of the Covid-19 vaccine, but an expert said that number is important to reach at the state level too — and those states who are falling well below may be vulnerable to another outbreak.
+The US is pushing to have 70% of adults get at least one dose of the Covid-19 vaccine by July 4, but an expert said that number is important to reach at the state level too — and those states who are falling well below may be vulnerable to another outbreak.

 “There are 12 states that are already at 70%.
 I worry about the ones that are way below that, and they are sitting ducks for the next outbreak of Covid-19 — which shouldn’t have to happen now,” National Institutes of Health Director Dr. Francis Collins told CNN’s Chris Cuomo.

-That goal has met a significant obstacle — a dwindling number of people who want to get vaccinated.
+But President Joe Biden’s goal of 70% of adults having at least one vaccine dose has met a significant obstacle — a dwindling number of people who want to get vaccinated.

 The seven-day average of newly administered doses has fallen below 1 million per day for the first time since January, according to data from the CDC.